 I am a film production designer and an artist.
 When the film industry started to leave Los Angeles for better tax benefits elsewhere, I started to tell personal stories through my fine artwork.
-Today, I am finally able to rededicate my life to working as the fine artist I set out to be in my career.I arrived in America from London in 1993 when I came to work on The Last of the Mohicans film as Supervising Art Director and I never went home.
+Today, I am finally able to rededicate my life to working as the fine artist I set out to be in my career.I arrived in America from London in 1993 when I came to work on 20th Century Fox The Last of the Mohicans film as Supervising Art Director and I never went home.

 I am an Englishman living in America for nearly 25 years and my work is rooted here.
 The work, highly layered with dimension and storytelling features, reflects my observations about American Politics, American Values, the economic landscape and living the American Dream in California and America.
 The paintings require intense research for an historical perspective on my American state of mind.
-The paintings are often set in times gone by or in iconic places since forgotten.
+The paintings can be often set in times gone by or in iconic places since forgotten.
 This is in keeping with my approach to designing films.
 A big part of the pre-production film process is laden with research to embrace the world a film inhabits.
-I draw artistic inspiration from the work of political satirists throughout the ages and artists like Mark Ryden, for his beautiful worlds and frames, and Michael Charles Ray for his bold storytelling and rustic technique.
+I draw artistic inspiration from the work of political satirists throughout the ages and artists like Mark Ryden, for his beautiful worlds and frames, and Michael Charles Ray for his rustic technique.

-For the American Series my technique is to cover the paper or canvas in acrylic copper penny.
+One of my techniques is to cover the paper or canvas in acrylic copper penny.
 I cover over that with the painted subject matter.
 Then I begin the process of aging by sanding and scrubbing the layers of applied paint.
 After the painting is finished I start creating the frame.
 Each frame is hand-sawed and scroll-cut from wood and is painted using the same process as the painting, multiple layers of paint and sanding.
 Each frame is unique to each picture.
 Each element plays a role to complete story.
 For the cut paintings I created on paper first and then imported that into Photoshop.
 After painting on the computer I transferred to Illustrator where I created paths for cutting on a Laser machine.
 The artwork was assembled, painted and placed in a hand carved shadow box—a complete set piece.